Leinadix/LeynaDM/README.md

 # LeynaDM

-Enter .osu-File and LyDM (LeynaDifficultyMania) will give you an approximation to the difficulty of the chart
+Enter path to .osu-File and LyDM (LeynaDifficultyMania) will give you an approximation to the difficulty of the chart